RexxLA/rexx-repository/ARB/standards/work-in-progress/document/configuration.md

 ```

 where:

-Stream is the name of the stream to be processed.
+* `Stream` is the name of the stream to be processed.
-Data is the data to be written, or 'EOL' to indicate that an end-of-line indication is to be written, or a
+* `Data` is the data to be written, or `'EOL'` to indicate that an end-of-line indication is to be written, or a
   null string.
-In the first case, if the stream is a binary stream then Data will be eight characters, each
+In the first case, if the stream is a binary stream then `Data` will be eight characters, each
-'0' or '1', otherwise Data will be a single character.
+  `'0'` or `'1'`, otherwise `Data` will be a single character.

 #### Semantics:

-When Data is the null string, no data is written.
+When `Data` is the null string, no data is written.

 Otherwise write to the stream.
 The state variables describing the stream will be affected as follows:

 - when the configuration is able to write Data to a transient stream or at position
-#Charout_Position.Stream of a persistent stream then the indicator in the response shall be 'N'.
+  `#Charout_Position.Stream` of a persistent stream then the indicator in the response shall be `'N'`.
-When Data is not 'EOL' then #Charout_Position.Stream is increased by one.
-When Data is 'EOL',
+When `Data` is not `'EOL'` then `#Charout_Position.Stream` is increased by one.
+When Data is `'EOL'`,
-then #Lineout_Position.Stream is increased by one and #Charout_Position.Stream is increased as
+then `#Lineout_Position.Stream` is increased by one and `#Charout_Position.Stream` is increased as
 necessary to account for any end-of-line indication embedded in the stream;

-- when the configuration is unable to write Data the indicator is set to 'E'.
+- when the configuration is unable to write `Data` the indicator is set to `'E'`.

 ### Config_Stream_Qualified